-SARS must remit a "penalty" imposed for a "substantial understatement" if SARS is satisfied that the taxpayer was in possession of an opinion by an independent registered tax practitioner that was issued before the relevant return was due, based on full disclosure of the specific facts and circumstances in the case of any opinion regarding the applicability of the substance over form doctrine or the anti-avoidance provisions of a tax Act, this requirement cannot be met unless the taxpayer is able to demonstrate that all of the steps in or parts of the arrangement were fully disclosed to the tax practitioner, whether or not the taxpayer was a direct party to the steps or parts in question, and the tax practitioner confirmed that the taxpayer's position is more likely than not to be upheld in court.16
+SARS must remit a 'penalty' imposed for a 'substantial understatement' if SARS is satisfied that the taxpayer was in possession of an opinion by an independent registered tax practitioner that was issued before the relevant return was due, based on full disclosure of the specific facts and circumstances in the case of any opinion regarding the applicability of the substance over form doctrine or the anti-avoidance provisions of a tax Act, this requirement cannot be met unless the taxpayer is able to demonstrate that all of the steps in or parts of the arrangement were fully disclosed to the tax practitioner, whether or not the taxpayer was a direct party to the steps or parts in question, and the tax practitioner confirmed that the taxpayer's position is more likely than not to be upheld in court.

-15.6 Voluntary disclosure
+16.6 Voluntary disclosure

 Taxpayers can voluntarily disclose their outstanding tax affairs.
-Tax defaults range from outstanding returns, submitting inaccurate or incomplete information or the failure to submit information to
+Tax defaults, range from outstanding returns, submitting inaccurate or incomplete information or the failure to submit information to SARS requested in relation to any tax type that SARS administers, excluding duties and levies charged under the Customs and Excise Act, 91 of 1964.

-15 Section 223(1) of the Tax Administration Act 28 of 2011 and its amendments.
+&lt;sup>33 Section 223(1) of the Tax Administration Act No. 28 of 2011 and its amendments.

-16 Section 223(3)(b) of the Tax Administration Act 28 of 2011 and its amendments.
+&lt;sup>34 Section 223(3)(b) of the Tax Administration Act No. 28 of 2011 and its amendments